 The ABE curriculum umbrella includes Adult Diploma, GED, English as a Second Language (ESL or EL), Family Literacy, Basic Skills Enhancement, Workplace Literacy, and U.S. Citizenship/Civics.
 Programs are delivered primarily through public school districts as well as through non-profit organizations, some technical colleges and state and local correctional institutions.

 Resources related to Minnesota's Adult Basic Education and GED programs, including local contacts, policy, administration resources, and professional development opportunities can be found on the Minnesota Literacy Council website.
 Select the link provided under resources.

 General Educational Development (GED) Test

 In Minnesota, individuals who do not have a high school diploma may be able to earn a State of Minnesota GED Diploma by passing the General Educational Development Test.
-The five tests in the GED battery measure academic competencies similar to many of those required of a Minnesota high school graduate.
+The four tests in the GED battery measure academic competencies similar to many of those required of a Minnesota high school graduate.

 Warning Regarding Misleading GED Claims

 The state of Minnesota GED Diploma can be neither earned nor obtained via the Internet or through correspondence programs.
 The Tests of General Educational Development developed by the GED Testing Service® often require extensive preparation and/or the demonstration of a high level of high school knowledge and academic skills.
 Tests are administered only at Pearson Vue Testing Centers under the direction of Pearson Vue® and the GED Testing Service.
 Any other GED diploma or “high school equivalency certificate” not issued by the Minnesota Department of Education may not be accepted by employers, colleges and universities or the military.